General Education Overview

 Watch commencement student speaker Davin Kaing '16 reflect on his experience at Pacific

 Pacific Seminar I: What is a Good Society?
 (First Semester)

 PACS 1 is a broad introduction to the question of a good society.
 It is a shared intellectual experience, incorporating materials from the humanities, social sciences, and natural sciences.
 Students meet in small sections to discuss the readings and issues and develop their reading, writing, and critical thinking skills.
 It constitutes the first-part of Pacific's writing requirement.

 Pacific Seminar II: Topical Seminars on a Good Society (Second Semester)

 In PACS 2, students choose from over forty different seminars that examine in greater depth one or more of the themes from Pacific Seminar 1.
-These seminars are offered from every School and virtually every department in the College of Arts and Sciences.
+These seminars are taught by faculty from many disciplines across the University.
 PACS 2 constitutes the second-part of Pacific's writing requirement, and the signature assignment is a scholarly research project.

 Read more about Pacific Seminar II.

 In their senior year (92 completed units or more), students from all majors mix together again in PACS 3.
 This seminar is a culminating general education experience that develops students' capacities for ethical self-understanding and ethical reasoning about theoretical and applied ethical issues.
 The centerpiece assignment is the students' own ethical autobiography.